- I thought having an eating disorder was uncommon

 It’s important to understand experiences beyond our own

 Every time I tune into CBC radio I learn something.
 Each short segment is packed with information.
-Hours and hours of interviews, research and healthy debate are distilled, polished and transmitted across the airways.
+Hours and hours of interviews, research and healthy debate are distilled and polished before being transmitted across the airways.
 It’s a luxury to flip a switch and hear the final product.

 A few years ago I started carrying a small hand-held radio around the house.
 I love taking the voice that comes out of that tiny box with me to do laundry, wash dishes or put on make-up.
 Mundane tasks take a back seat, while I’m introduced to new ideas that get me thinking and excite me.

 Of course the hourly news is interesting, but my mind is stretched and furnished, better than it could be with any formal education, by listening to the lineup that’s played on CBC.

 Literature, art, politics, science, business, music, philosophy, history, mathematics, psychology … and a healthy serving of what it is to be human, are taught and connected to current events.

 When important facts are explained through true stories we’re able to see how all the stuff we’ve learned translates to the real world.